 All Amtrak trains are non-smoking, including e-cigarettes and vapes.

-If a passenger gets caught smoking on the train, the next stop will be their stop (even if it is not their destination), and conductors will issue tickets, which are federal fines.
+If a passenger is caught smoking on the train, the next stop will be their stop (even if it is not their destination), and conductors will issue tickets, which are subject to federal fines.
 Those passengers also forfeit any refunds.

 There are “smoke breaks,” but they are not guaranteed.
 Finding something to curb cravings would be wise if you are a smoker.

-You cannot transport marijuana on Amtrak trains even if it is legal in the state you are coming from or visiting.
-Amtrak is under federal jurisdiction, so it follows federal laws.
+You cannot transport marijuana on Amtrak trains, even if it is legal in the state you are coming from or visiting.
+Amtrak is subject to federal jurisdiction and therefore adheres to federal laws.

 19) Bringing Your Pet into Amtrak Rooms

-Yes and No: Amtrak allows pets under 20 pounds on trains and in cages, but they cannot travel for more than seven hours.
+Yes and No: Amtrak allows pets under 20 pounds on trains and in cages, but they cannot travel for more than seven hours at a time.
 Before booking your reservation, check Amtrak’s service animal policy.

 20) Tipping Amtrak Sleeping Car Attendants

-Tipping is not necessary but is a great way to reward excellent service.
+Tipping is not required, but it is a great way to show appreciation for excellent service.

-I will tip great car attendants but not tip for unsatisfactory service.
+I will tip great car attendants, but not tip for unsatisfactory service.
 The average amount is around $10 – $20 per day.
-A heartfelt thank-you works well, or whatever you can afford.
+A heartfelt thank-you is always appreciated, or whatever you can afford.
 You can also inform Amtrak when you receive excellent service (see tip 21).

 21) Sharing Feedback with Amtrak

-While constructive criticism is essential, praising employees holds more incredible value.
-The best way to share your comments and compliments is by notifying Amtrak, ensuring that feedback reaches management and is effectively communicated to the respective employee.
+While constructive criticism can be helpful, praising employees holds even more value.
+The best way to share your comments and compliments is to notify Amtrak, ensuring that feedback reaches management and is effectively communicated to the respective employee.

 Kev’s Tips for Amtrak Rooms